How to Prevent Medical Errors – 3rd Leading Cause of Death

 - Learn about your condition and treatments by asking your doctor and nurse and by using other reliable sources.
 For example, treatment options based on the latest scientific evidence are available from the Effective Health Care Web site.
 Ask your doctor if your treatment is based on the latest evidence.

-We hope that you get quality health care and are not injured by medical errors.
-However, if you suspect you or your loved one have been harmed by a medical error, we invite you to call us for a Free Consultation.
+We hope that you stay safe, healthy, and get quality health care.
+However, if you suspect you or your loved one have been harmed by a medical error, we invite you to call us for a Free Case Evaluation by an experienced medical malpractice lawyer.
 There’s also never a fee unless we recover compensation for you.

 Our toll free number is 1-877-943-9378.
-If it’s more convenient for you, we will send a West Virginia medical malpractice attorney to your home or hospital.
+If it’s more convenient for you, we will send a West Virginia medical malpractice attorney to you.